Adobe-Android/dd-safe/README.md

 ## Unsupported
 * :wine_glass: Windows via WSL (Windows subsystem for Linux)

-I really wanted this to work, but WSL isn't able to enumerate drives as expected.
+I really wanted this to work, but WSL isn't even able to enumerate drives with tools like lsblk and fdisk.
+Therefore, officially supporting it would be a mistake.

 ```sh
 lsblk: failed to access sysfs directory: /sys/dev/block: No such file or directory
 ```